Internet-Draft Rego Policy in OAuth March 2026

 uri:

 OPTIONAL.
 A URI reference to an externally hosted policy.
 If provided, the AS MAY fetch the policy from this location.
+The AS MUST apply SSRF protections when fetching from this URI (see Section 9).

 entry_point: